Running the BuildMaster Service(s) Interactively

 cd Service), and then type in

-bmservice.exe to run in interactive mode, and you’ll have to press ENTER once more to get the services started.
+bmservice.exe to run in interactive mode.
 You can quit by hitting CTRL-C at anytime.

 Step 3: Use and Ignore Service Warnings

 From here, you can log-in to the web application as you normally would.
-Expect to see “service not running” warnings in a number of places (including when the build execution page), but things should still will work in exactly the same way.
+Expect to see “service not running” warnings in a number of places including the header, but builds and deployments should still will work in exactly the same way: